 - 1. Nicodemus came to Jesus by night so as to avoid being put out of the synagogue.
 Even at this time Nicodemus was favorable towards Christ, and stated, 'Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him' (John 3:1-2).
-Chrysostom stated50 that Nicodemus still did not have the proper perspective about Christ, for he was still entangled in the Jewish reasoning.
+Chrysostom stated that Nicodemus still did not have the proper perspective about Christ, for he was still entangled in the Jewish reasoning.
 Therefore he came by night, because he feared to do so by day.
 Yet the merciful God did not reject him, or deprive him of His instruction, but with much kindness spoke with him and disclosed to him very exalted teachings.
 Far more deserving of pardon was Nicodemus than those who acted through wickedness.
 They were entirely without excuse; but Nicodemus, though he was liable to condemnation, yet was not so to an equal degree.
 The Apostle John noted that 'of the rulers many believed on Him, but because of the Jews they did not confess Him, lest they should be put out of the synagogue' (John 12:42).
 In Jesus' meeting with Nicodemus he has implied this by mentioning his coming 'by night'. - 2.
-Prior to the raising of Lazarus, 'Many of the Jews came to comfort Mary and Martha' (John 11:19) Chrysostom stated51, "Why would they comfort women beloved of Christ, when they had agreed, that if any should confess Christ, he should be put out of the synagogue?
+Prior to the raising of Lazarus, 'Many of the Jews came to comfort Mary and Martha' (John 11:19) Chrysostom stated, "Why would they comfort women beloved of Christ, when they had agreed, that if any should confess Christ, he should be put out of the synagogue?
 It was either because of the grievous nature of the calamity, or that they respected them as of superior birth, or else these who came were not the wicked sort.
 The Evangelist mentions these circumstances, to prove that Lazarus was really dead. - 3.
 Some people out of pride refused to identify with Jesus (John 12:40).
-John Chrysostom stated 52, "Vainglory is a powerful thing and can blind the minds of those ensnared by it even to very obvious truths, persuade them to dispute what is allowed by others.
+John Chrysostom stated, "Vainglory is a powerful thing and can blind the minds of those ensnared by it even to very obvious truths, persuade them to dispute what is allowed by others.
 It instigates in some, who know and are persuaded of the truth, to pretended ignorance and opposition.
 This took place in the case of the Jews, for they did not through ignorance deny the Son of God, but that they might obtain honor from the multitude.
 'They believed, but were afraid, lest they should be put out of the synagogue' (John 12:42).
 So they gave up their salvation to others.
 It cannot be that he who is so zealous a slave to the glory of this present world can obtain the glory which is from God.
 Therefore Jesus rebuked them, saying, 'How can you believe, who receive honor from one another, and do not seek the honor that comes from the only God?"
-(John 5:44). - 4.
-Publicans and harlots were entering the kingdom of Heaven before the religious leaders.
-(Matthew 21:12-13).
-Chrysostom stated53, "John came to you in the way of righteousness, and you didn't believe him; but tax collectors and harlots believed him.
-When you saw it, you did not afterward relent and believe him' (Matthew 21:32).
-Christ put forward the publicans and the harlots, then added this, by the order of their actions convicting their unpardonable conduct.
-He showed that for fear of men they do everything, and for vainglory.
-For they did not confess Christ for fear, lest they should be put out of the synagogue."
+(John 5:44).

-50 John Chrysostom, Homilies on John, XXIV, 1.
+&lt;sup>50 John Chrysostom, Homilies on John, XXIV, 1.

-51 John Chrysostom, Homilies on John, LXII, 2.
+&lt;sup>51 John Chrysostom, Homilies on John, LXII, 2.

-52 John Chrysostom, Homilies on John, III, 5.
+&lt;sup>52 John Chrysostom, Homilies on John, III, 5.